-Who with his racing bike on large or small Bikepacking tour want to go, needed panniers to be Racer.
+Who with his racing bike or Gravel bike on big or small Bikepacking tour want to go, needed panniers to be Racer or Gravel bike.
 Since racing bikes usually don't have a luggage rack, you need other bags that work without a pre-assembled construction.
 If you dig through forums and google, you will find that most people see road bike bags as Bikepacking bags describe.
 It's fashionable and new German.
 In this article I will go into my selection and would also like to show a few alternatives.

 There are different requirements for panniers that apply to almost all users and of course there are also specific wishes from drivers and design-related requirements due to the frame and frame height.
 There are also various panniers of course in various sizes.
 Which size you need depends on yours, of course Packing List

 The requirements for the material for Road bike panniers which must apply to pretty much all drivers are:

 In addition, you can carbon frame tends to use panniers that are attached to the frame with textile fasteners.
 There are also bikepacking Bags that come with a small frame and are therefore firmly connected to the frame, I will come to the advantages and disadvantages later.
 Since I ride carbon, I have bags with one Textile closure.

 - Top tube pack

 I also take these with me on long journeys

 - Handlebar Pack